 Other Debt Consolidation Options

-If you have equity in your home, a home equity line of credit could be a lower-interest way to consolidate debt.
-In some circumstances, it may also help you to make a one-time loan from your 401k.
+If you have equity in your home, a home equity loan or line of credit could be a lower-interest way to consolidate debt.

 Start Early, and Ask the Experts

 No matter what debt consolidation plan you choose, the earlier you connect with your financial institutions and your debtors, the better.
 Be proactive once you recognize you might have a financial problem.
 Many financial institutions will help you find an option that best fits your lifestyle.